This guide is intended to provide basic concepts and strategies for designing homes to be safer during extreme heat events (Figure 1).

 - Install a radiant barrier in the attic or use a roof decking material with an integrated radiant barrier.
 (See Attic Radiant Barriers.)

 - Choose exterior roof finishes and colors with a high solar reflective index (SRI).
 Note this could increase wintertime heating.
-(See Cool Roofs and Walls.)
+(See Cool Roofs and Walls to Reduce Heat Gain.)

 - Don’t install ducts or HVAC equipment in an unconditioned attic.
 (See "Duct distribution system located within the home's thermal and air barrier boundary or an optimized location to achieve comparable performance" on DOE Zero Energy Ready Home Program Checklist.)

 - Avoid installing can lights in the ceiling of the top floor.
 (See Air Sealing Recessed Light Fixtures Below Unconditioned Space; Insulating and Air Sealing Existing Non-ICAT Recessed Lights.)

 - Prior to insulating, air seal around all penetrations through the drywall ceiling/attic floor for wiring, ducting, piping, etc., and air seal at all drywall seams and top plates.
 (See Air-Sealing, Insulating, and Venting Attics and Roofs to Reduce Heat Gain.)